Medically reviewed by Drugs.com. Last updated on July 2, 2019.

 In fibromuscular dysplasia, the muscle and fibrous tissues in your arteries thicken, causing the arteries to narrow.
-This reduces blood flow to your organs, leading to organ damage.
-Fibromuscular dysplasia of the artery to the kidney (renal artery) is shown here, with a "string of pearls" appearance.
+This may reduce blood flow to your organs, leading to organ damage.
+Fibromuscular dysplasia of the artery to the kidney (renal artery) is shown here, with a "string of beads" appearance.

 Kidney signs and symptoms